LONG-9621/Image_stitching/README.md

 All stitched images are gonna be in 'stitched_images' folder

 ### Steps to take if you only want to stitch two parts of an image:
  1. Clone the project
  2. Populate folders 'left' and 'right' with images you want to stitch.
-In 'left' folder - put left part of images, in 'right' folder put right part of images
+In 'left' folder - put left part of images, in 'right' put right part of images
  3. Run the R script

 All stitched images are gonna be in 'stitched_images' folder